ohmyzsh/ohmyzsh/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an feature for Oh My Zsh
+about: Suggest a feature for Oh My Zsh
 labels: 'Type: feature'

 ---